tokku5552/fluent-plugin-gcloud-pubsub-custom/README.md

   - Set Pub/Sub service endpoint.
 For more information, see [Service Endpoints](https://cloud.google.com/pubsub/docs/reference/service_apis_overview#service_endpoints)
 - `compression` (optional, default: `nil`)
   - If set to `gzip`, messages will be compressed with gzip.
+- `timeout` (optional)
+  - Set default timeout to use in publish requests.

 ### Pull messages